Installation, Cleaning, and Maintenance

 Only use acid- and alkali-free sealants for installation.
 Sealing agents containing acetic acid or ammonia, for example, are unsuitable.

-Stickers or labels may cause staining on the glass surface due to the reaction of the adhesive with the radiation shielding glass.
+Stickers or labels may cause staining on the glass surface due to the adhesive reaction with the radiation shielding glass.

 - Protective tape:

-Any protective films or plastic tape on RD 50® should only be removed after the glass has been installed.
+Only remove any protective films or plastic tape on RD 50® after installation.
 Do not use sharp-edged objects to remove the film.

 - Application environment: